 Article applies to: ISA One, 220, 430, 430 MkII, 428, 828.

 The ISA One, 220, 428, 430, 430 MkII and 828 can be fitted with optional digital converter cards.
-If your unit has one of these cards fitted and you are connecting digitally to other equipment (via AES, SPDIF or ADAT) then the ISA unit must be in sync digitally with all other digital audio devices in the signal chain.
-The way you sync the devices together depend on how many devices are in the signal chain and which device you select as the Master clock.
+If your unit has one of these cards fitted and you are connecting digitally to other equipment (via AES, SPDIF, ADAT or Dante) then the ISA unit must be in sync digitally with all other digital audio devices in the signal chain.
+The way you sync the devices together depends on how many devices are in the signal chain and which device you select as the Clock leader.

 There are two ways to configure the ISA in a digital audio system:

 1. Word clock leader - in this configuration the ISA generates the clock signal so you do not need to connect a word clock cable to it.
 If the receiving device can sync to a word clock signal embedded in a digital audio stream (virtually all audio interfaces do) then you do not need to connect the word clock out of the ISA to anywhere.
 Instead, connect the digital audio output of the ISA to the digital input on the receiving device and set it to sync to its digital input.

 For example, to use ADAT, connect the optical ADAT output of the ISA unit's digital card to the optical ADAT input of your audio interface, then select the clock source for your audio interface to ADAT.
 If the digital audio signal chain in your set-up is simple e.g. ISA -> sound card -> computer, then it is best to use the ISA as a word clock Leader.

 Note that there's no 'Internal' or 'Leader' clock source indicator on the front panel of the ISAs.
 If all external clock source indicators are unlit, the ISA is clocking Internally.